cloudera-cemea/mlops-mlflow/lab_3_monitoring/README.md

 - Experiment Tracking: Using MLflow to log model parameters, metrics, and artifacts.
 - Model Registry: Versioning and managing models for reproducibility.

-This lab chains together the previous steps and adds **Deployment** and **Monitoring** in a full pipeline.
+This lab chains together the previous steps and adds **Deployment** and **Monitoring** to demonstrate components of a full MLOps pipeline.

 Once a model is in production, continuous monitoring is essential to ensure:
+- ✅ Infrastructure scales effectively (low latency, stable request handling).
 - ✅ Performance remains high (accuracy, prediction quality).
-- ✅ Infrastructure scales effectively (low latency, stable request handling).
 - ✅ Model drift and data shifts are detected early to prevent degradation.

 ## Overview